Resources

 4. Build Accountability and Invest in Your Team’s Wellness

 Chef Shaya believes that team wellness should always come before profitability.
 General managers can apply this principle by investing in their team’s well-being and creating a culture of accountability.
-Clear communication, feedback loops, and attention to employee morale build a more productive and engaged workforce, ultimately leading to greater success.

 “We’re always going to choose wellness for our team over profitability, and that comes up and down.
 We still have to be profitable, keep the lights on, and buy food.
 But it’s no different than saying, ‘I’m going to buy heirloom tomatoes because it’s going to taste better in this dish.’
 We make that same decision when it comes to how we treat our team and the resources we give them to do their jobs right.”